harsimran-kaur-code/report-of-induction-program-2025/README.md

 _Our host *Kusum* welcome us and invite Dr. Priyadarshini mam on stage._

-* **Orator 1 Dr. Priyadarshini** : *The lecture might have emphasized the significance of incorporeating universal humnan values into daily life, fostering sense of responsibility, and promoting harmony within oneself and with others.*
+* **Orator 1 Dr. Priyadarshini** : *The lecture emphasized the significance of incorporating universal humnan values into daily life, fostering sense of responsibility, and promoting harmony within oneself and with others.*

 * **Orator 2 Session by causmic club** : *The causmic club team also showcased their vibrant initiatives, giving freshers a glimpse into creativity, leadership, and innovation.*

 # **DAY :5 (5-Aug-2025)**

-**9:30 to 10:30**(P2P Lecture) : *The P2P Lecture on c++ by our seniors was incredibly helpful, they have a talent for explaning complex conceots simply.*
+**9:30 to 10:30**(P2P Lecture) : *The P2P Lecture on C++ by our seniors was incredibly helpful, they have a talent for explaining complex concepts simply.*

 **10:30 to 11:30**(BEEE Lecture by prof.Simranjeet Kaur) : *The way she taugth us BEEE was fantastic, her method was engaging and impressive approach.*

-**11:30 to 12:30**(physics lecturte) :*She provided a comprehensive overview of the physics lab and workshops, offering valueable insights and practical knowledge that greatly enhanced our understanding of subject.*
+**11:30 to 12:30**(physics lecturte) :*She provided a comprehensive overview of the physics lab and workshops, offering valuable insights and practical knowledge that greatly enhanced our understanding of subject.*

 # **DAY :6 (6-Aug-2025)**